These findings could lead more people experiencing the benefits of balance therapy.

 The paper’s first author KITE trainee Derrick Lim goes in depth on his team’s findings below.

+Which patient groups are most affected by this?
+Our target population are individuals with incomplete spinal cord injury; however, we believe that the system can be relevant and beneficial for other disorders with standing balance impairments such as stroke survivors.
+What did you find?
 We found that as a commercial sensor, the depth camera shows better performance than the pressure mat as an alternative to laboratory-grade force plate for monitoring a person’s whole-body posture.
 The depth camera showed high correlation and low errors with the force plate for the purpose of visual feedback balance training and functional electrical stimulation therapy.

+Why does this matter?
 This is significant for translating a novel standing balance rehabilitation system from the lab to the clinic.
 One of the obstacles for making the system clinically feasible is the use of laboratory-grade sensors that are expensive, not portable, and difficult to setup.
 This study shows the potential of using commercial sensors as a replacement sensor in research rehabilitation systems.

+What is the potential impact?
 This study highlights the significance of making the standing balance rehabilitation system accessible for both the patient and the clinician.
 Use of a commercial sensor in place of a laboratory-grade sensor improves the system’s overall accessibility and thus allows for a wider population to experience the benefits of the novel balance therapy.